Plot: A young governess for two children becomes convinced that the house and grounds are haunted.

-Filled with beautiful shots and splendid sound design. director Clayton and cinematographer Freddie Francis. clearly put in the effort to make the film stand out.
-Throughout their effective use of the widescreen framing and fluid, camera-work draws you into the story.
+Filled with beautiful shots and splendid sound design.
+Director Clayton and cinematographer Freddie Francis. clearly put in the effort to make the film stand out.
+Their effective use of the widescreen framing and fluid, camera work draws you into the story.

 I’m a sucker for gothic horror and here you get that in spades, the set design especially is wonderful throughout, the house, pond, tower and gazebo are all utilised to their maximum effect, creating a wonderfully foreboding feeling and turning the estate into a character in its own right.

 Deborah Kerr is outstanding as the governess. she makes the character likeable and in a role where it would have been easy to overact, she keeps her performance grounded, with just enough ambiguity to make you wonder if the ghosts are real or is she losing her mind?.

 Both child actors Martin Stephens and Pamela Franklin do well and more than hold their own alongside the more seasoned Kerr.
 Arguably if these creepy kids hadn’t been so good, the film would have had far less impact.
 Stephens, in particular, is extremely good given the material he is tasked with.

 This is an exquisite haunted-house story and has held up extremely well over the years. manly down to its genuinely hainting feeling, gorgeous looks and several spine-tingling moments including the scene at the lake in which we come face to face with Miss Jessel for the first time.

 I loved your review; a really thorough review, yet without any spoilers at all.
 Do you think it was like The Omen but with more atmosphere – on a scary level?
 Bit of a whimp here btw. 😈😬

 Thank you 🙂I’d say the omen is the scarier of the two, especially as it has the decapitation scene, The Innocents is much more like The Others in terms is f feel